naughtygopher/errors/README.md

 1. Multiple (11) error types
 2. User friendly message
 3. File & line number prefixed to errors
+4. HTTP status code and user friendly message (wrapped messages are concatenated) for all error types

 In case of nested errors, the messages (in case of nesting with this package's error) & errors are also looped through.